sofianatale/Applied_Genomics/teaching materials/NGS data analysis/variant_calling_annotation.md

-# Variant Calling and VCF Format
+# Variant Calling and Annotation

 ## 1. Introduction
 After sequencing, alignment, QC, and filtering, the next step is **variant calling**.